Hi-Media/reST-test/doc/Chap7-Signatureverif.rst

    :name: Data Verification login screen

 Secret passphrase
-  The secret :term:`Secret Passphrase` is used to generate a unique character string (signature) hashed with SHA algorithm.
+  The secret :term:`Passphrase` is used to generate a unique character string (signature) hashed with SHA algorithm.
   The security level of the password idepends on the length of the password.
   A long password is more secured.